The Spanish Civil War (book): Criticism

 In present-day public discourse critical remarks about Thomas's work are fairly rare if not exceptional.
-Some authors repeat reservations raised already in the 1960s, namely that the book was more about storytelling then about historiographic analysis.
+Some authors repeat reservations raised already in the 1960s, namely that the book was more about storytelling than about historiographic analysis.
 Paul Preston, in popular statements usually highly apologetic towards his academic master, in opinions intended for specialist audience adheres to the cautious tone when noting ambiguously a "highly colourful narrative account" and summarising that the book "did an enormous amount to popularize the subject but it constitutes a readable compendium of information about the war rather than a major historiographical landmark".
 Thomas's effort to maintain "liberal objective stance" might be taken against him, with remarks about "merely attempting to find an equilibrium", which reportedly led to initial "dominance of narrative over analysis", merely "corrected somewhat" in subsequent editions.
 In terms of specific interpretations offered, Payne remains highly sceptical about Thomas's vision of "the War of the Two Counter Revolutions" against his own perspective of the war as principally the conflict between revolution and counter-revolution.
 One scholar opined that "equally dated are the repeated clichés about the Spanish character, and, indeed, Thomas’s readiness to stereotype all national groupings that participated in the civil war" and – repeating some earlier scholarly doubts and despite numerous revisions of the book – pointed to insufficient source criticism, which render some paragraphs dubious.
 Numerous specific episodes are tackled as incorrectly accounted, e.g. in case of International Brigades or the Anarchists.
 Few glaring mistakes survived all revisions and keep being repeated also in the very recent editions.